iteam-software/bacahoward/content/practice-areas/Baca and Howard Practice Areas.md

 ---
 Practice Area:
   - title: ATTEST SERVICES
-    content: We prepare Audited and Reviewed financial statements in various industries including Manufacturing, Distributing, Wholesale, Retail, and Construction.
+    content: We prepare Compiled and Reviewed financial statements in various industries including Manufacturing, Distributing, Wholesale, Retail, and Construction.
 We also assist clients with studies of internal controls, budgeting, and financial forecasting.